Barbados Tax Calculator (2026)

 Frequently asked questions

-What are the income tax brackets in Barbados?
+What is the income tax rate in Barbados?

-Barbados has two income tax brackets.
-The first 50,000 BBD of your income is taxed at 12.5%, and any income above that is taxed at 28.5%.
-You also get a personal allowance of 25,000 BBD, which means you only pay tax on income above that threshold.
+Barbados has a two-bracket income tax system.
+The first BBD 50,000 of your income is taxed at 12.5%, and any income above that is taxed at 28.5%.
+You also get a personal allowance of BBD 25,000, which means you only pay tax on income above that threshold.

 Compare Barbados with another country